sqlxpert/backup-events-aws/README.md

     of a copy job.
 At that point, the original backup should show a "Retention period" of 8 days (instead of the initial 14 days).

-    Switch to the backup AWS account and check for copies of your backup in the main region and the backup region.
+    Switch to your backup AWS account and check for copies of your backup in the main region and the backup region.

 13. In case of trouble, focus on the main region and check, in both accounts